drkrssll/chunks-rs/README.md

 ## Slabs & Plates

-Chunks recently introduced two new popup widget types: Slabs and Plates.
+Chunks has two types of Popup widgets:
 - Slabs: Display dynamically, triggered by changes in underlying text (e.g., volume detection).
 - Plates: Display once at startup, then disappear after a set duration (e.g., welcome messages).

 Both share similar implementations but differ in their display behavior.

 > These widget types do not need a designated layer, as they are set to Overlay by default.
-> Instead of a layer, enter the amount of seconds you would like the Popups to display for.
 ```rs
 Slab::new(
     factory.clone(),